Spawn (character): Early history

 In his early battles, Spawn faces street thugs and gangs, becoming a dark, sadistic antihero, and brutally murders the pedophile and child murderer Billy Kincaid.
 Spawn gains the attention of police detectives Sam Burke and Twitch Williams, and becomes "King of Rat City", a gathering of alleys populated by the city's homeless.
 There he meets Cogliostro, who knows much about Spawn and becomes his mentor.

 Spawn is hunted by the warrior angel Angela, who hunts Hellspawns for sport, and battles the cyborg mob enforcer Overt-Kill.
 He fights the angelic warrior Anti-Spawn, also known as the Redeemer, who is really Jason Wynn.

 First metamorphosis

 Following a conflict with the Redeemer, Spawn's costume undergoes a significant upgrade.
 The upgraded suit features a new cape and chains, which are able to change shape.
 Additionally, the boots and gloves are replaced with spikes.
 After this transformation, the suit starts feeding off souls.

 After this, Tony Twist sends a reprogrammed Overt-Kill after Terry, and Spawn is forced to reveal his identity while saving his friend.
 A well-placed shot from Twitch Williams brings down Overt-Kill.
 Spawn is part of Angela's trial and later travels to the South and encounters the KKK and an abusive father of two boys.
 After returning to New York, he is attacked by a new Redeemer, causing his costume to evolve once more.
 After another encounter with the Curse, the suit sends him to Hell.
 Malebolgia later sends him back with full control of the suit.

-Spawn wears a living symbiotic costume, Leetha of the 7th House of K (also known as K7-Leetha).
-While wearing it, the host assumes a dominant role over the suit.
-His shroud, spikes, chains and skulls are all part of an organism bonded to his central nervous system that protects Spawn even if he is unconscious.